Change is inevitable. "Reduce. Reuse. Recycle" is no longer just another slogan. It’s a call to action that consumers are now answering to.

 Sustainability focuses on natural resources and the ecological balance of the planet.
 Sustainability also involves balancing 3 pillars:

-Social: This pillar involves paying attention to the supply chain of an eCommerce business and ensuring people involved in creating your products are treated fairly.
+Social: This pillar involves paying attention to the supply chain of an ecommerce business and ensuring people involved in creating your products are treated fairly.
 One of the biggest follies of large corporation is forgetting about the people in their supply chain who make the business tick - from manufacturing to the shelf (or online checkout for ecommerce).

-Consumers are now demanding sustainable eCommerce—this is a growing trend that’s not going anywhere, any time soon.
+Consumers are now demanding sustainable commerce—this is a growing trend that’s not going anywhere, any time soon.
 As your customer base becomes more eco-conscious and desires products that align with their values, it's your job to evolve with these demands.

 Here are a few stats to think about:

 When it comes to buying behavior, it’s abundantly clear that customers care about thier carbon footprints and societal impact.
-So, what are some of the ideas that eCommerce businesses can use to enhance their sustainability efforts?
+So, what are some of the ideas that ecommerce businesses can use to kickstart their sustainability efforts?

-While adopting more sustainable commerce practices is positive, you may not see a similar ROI if your specific audience isn’t sustainability-focused.
-Also, eCommerce businesses should do enough due diligence to make genuine changes that have a measurable difference.
+While adopting more sustainable ecommerce practices is positive, you may not see a similar ROI if your specific audience isn’t sustainability-focused.
+Also, ecommerce businesses should do enough due diligence to make genuine changes that have a measurable difference.

 One such “sustainability plugin” is EcoCart.
 And it's free.
 (Yes, you read that right!)